Sigurd Kvammen Rafaelsen

 Sigurd Kvammen Rafaelsen (born 11 December 1985) is a Norwegian teacher and politician for the Labour Party (Ap).
-A deputy to the Storting from Finnmark between 2021 and 2025, he met as deputy for Marianne Sivertsen Næss between april 2024 and september 2025.
+A deputy to the Storting from Finnmark between 2021 and 2025, he met as deputy for Marianne Sivertsen Næss between 2024 and 2025.
 He also served as mayor of Lebesby Municipality between 2019 and 2025.
 He is now a member of the Storting from the constituency of Finnmark.

 Personal life

 Rafaelsen was born in Sør-Varanger Municipality on 11 December 1985.
 He is of Sámi origin and is one of three sons of former Sør-Varanger mayor Rune Rafaelsen and Inger Blix Kvammen.

 He is currently in a relationship with Sigrid Ina Simonsen, the regional director of NHO Arctic.
 They both respectively have two children from previous relationships.
 Currently they're scheduled to marry in the summer of 2024.

 Political career

 Local politics

 An inhabitant of Kjøllefjord, Rafaelsen has been a member of the municipal council of Lebesby Municipality since 2015, and served as mayor from 2019, with Kristin Johnsen as deputy mayor.
 The duo were re-elected at the 2023 local elections despite Labour's significant losses in Northern Norway.
 When Rafaelsen got elected to the Storting at the 2025 election, acting mayor of Lebesby Kristin Johnsen permanently took over his duties as mayor of Lebesby Municipality.

 He was elected leader of the Finnmark Labour Party in April 2024, succeeding former mayor of Nordkapp Municipality, Kristina Hansen, who had announced in January that she wouldn't seek re-election.